How to Claim Against Close Brothers Finance: Step-by-Step Guide

 Undisclosed Commissions

 Any commission that was paid out to the dealer without your consent as a buyer is dubbed an illegal and unfair practice in the car financing industry.
-Close Brothers is among the lenders who pay out commissions to dealers, luring them to take out the finance and lending agreement at their bank.
+Close Brothers is among the lenders who paid out commissions to dealers, luring them to take out the finance and lending agreement at their bank.
 This practice has made it unfair for consumers, as dealers started prioritising their interests rather than giving their customers the best deal or offer.
 With the commission, it is not surprising that there was an increase in your supposed payment, and if so, then you already have a strong basis for car finance claims

 Unfair Terms